JuliaAttic/QuDirac.jl/docs/labels_and_coeffs.md

 #  Using the `get` function
 ---

-If a label is not explictly present in a QuDirac object, then calling `getindex` with that label results in an error:
+If a label is not explictly present in a DiracNotation object, then calling `getindex` with that label results in an error:

 ```julia
 julia> k = sum(i->d" i * | i > ", 1:3)^3